huangsam/ultimate-python/CONTRIBUTING.md

 Certain Python concepts are skipped in this study guide in pursuit of the statement above.
-However, it does open the doors for Python to run on any computing environment - whether it be a IDE, browser, terminal or standalone application.
+However, it does open the doors for Python to run on any computing environment - whether it be an IDE, browser, terminal or standalone application.

 When creating or updating Python modules, please respect the guidelines in